chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 A role is a named list of actions.
 This list provides the benefit of *encapsulation*.
-A policy statement only needs the role's name, and the policy is not burdened by all the details.
+A policy statement needs only the role's name, and the policy is not burdened by all the details.
 Also, the list offers *reusability* as you can apply the role to any statement that needs it.

 Just like policies, roles are either *Chef-managed* or *Custom* types.
 Default Chef-managed roles cannot change, like Chef-managed policies.

-Chef Automate has five *Chef-managed* roles and two *Custom* roles that you might find helpful.
-Unlike the others, those roles, *Compliance Viewer* and *Compliance Editor*, can be modified.
+Chef Automate includes five *Chef-managed* roles and two *Custom* roles by default.
+You can edit these Custom roles, *Compliance Viewer* and *Compliance Editor*.
 To see the actions comprising the roles, see [Chef-managed Roles]({{< relref "api/#tag/roles" >}}).

 Role              |Type          |Description